• Skip to primary navigation

 We've been making homemade smoothies for over 20 years.
 That's a lot of smoothies!
 John and I combine all sorts of ingredients to create something tasty on a regular basis.

-Some of them include our Strawberry Greek Yogurt Smoothie, a Raspberry Smoothie, and a Coffee Smoothie.
+Some of them include our Strawberry Greek Yogurt Smoothie, an Apple Banana Smoothie, a Raspberry Smoothie, and a Coffee Smoothie.

 This banana and mango smoothie is one of our favorites.
 Made with a combination of fresh bananas, frozen mango, milk, and a touch of honey, it's a great tropical breakfast option!